livebook-dev/livebook/docs/teams/deploy_app.md

 Now, click the **Add deployment group** button and fill in the form to create a new deployment group, like we did in [Step 3](#step-3-set-up-a-deployment-group), but now let's use "staging" as the name of the deployment group.

-Once you create this new deployment group, you'll see there's **+Deploy** link for that deployment
+Once you create this new deployment group, you'll see there's a **+Deploy** link for that deployment group:
-group:

 ![add app server to deployment group](images/add_app_server_to_deployment_group.png)

-Click on the **+Deploy** link of your staging deployment group to add an app server to it.
-You should see instructions of different ways to set up an app server:
+Click the **+Deploy** link of your staging deployment group to add an app server to it.
+You should see instructions for different ways to set up an app server:

 ![instructions to set up an app server](images/instructions_setup_app_server.png)

 You can use the Docker instructions to set up an app server in any cloud infrastructure that supports Docker.
-There's specific instructions for Fly.io and Kubernetes.
+There are also specific instructions for Fly.io and Kubernetes.
 Use the one you prefer.

 > **Want to understand the concepts?** If you'd like to learn more about deployment groups and app servers, check out our [concepts page](teams_concepts.md) after completing this tutorial.